AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 <p>---------------</p>

 #### <ins>mutateAsset.mutate</ins>
 <p>used to change the mutable properties of an Asset.
-These specific properties must be already defined as mutable in the schema of asset.
+These specific properties must be already defined as mutable in the classification of asset.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `mutate: (